panopset/re4ms/README.md

     vim .ssh/config

-... and update the user from root to sammy.
+... and update the user from root to username.

     Host re4ms
     Hostname 1.2.3.4
-    User sammy
+    User username
     IdentityFile ~/.ssh/id_rsa

 On the server not logged in as root.